jonmon6691/threatmodels/README.md

 Making this knowledge more accessible and easy to digest enables users to decide what application is suitable for their needs.

+## Contributing

+### Generate pages
+If you want to generate pages to view them before submitting a pull request, you may do so by following the instructions below.

 ```bash
 $ pip install -r requirements.txt
 # Run local server